RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 32 (15/11/2021)
-- Commit "ImGui Docking"
-    - ImGui now has the ability to dock any ui window it creates inside of the window
-    - Any Layer can now have access to ImGui Renderering

 ### Day 35 (18/11/2021)
 - Commit "Ref Counting"
     - The engine now has a Reference Counting system for std::shared_ptr and std::unique_ptr